DanielBMarkham/Info-Ops/manuscript/chapter23.md

 ### Legacy Bugs and Defects

 You can't have a bug unless something that's supposed to be working is broken.
 What's the thing that's supposed to be working and how does it fit into users using your target system to reach their goals?
-So often bugs and defects are associated with structural items (This button is broken on a screen) when in fact they have to be translated to behaviors (Given that the user is balancing inventory, when they go to reconcile, the system is crashing)
+So often bugs and defects are associated with structural items, "This button is broken on a screen", when in fact they have to be translated to behaviors: "Given that the user is balancing inventory, when they go to reconcile, the system is crashing".

 Remember you can have any structural item you want.
 You just have to translate it into behaviors and supplementals.